-Professional treatment services can provide people with the assistance that they need in recovery.
+Professional treatment programs can provide people with the assistance that they need in recovery.
 Through rehabilitation, those who are seeking to recover from addiction can find the motivation and resources necessary to successfully end substance use.

-Identifying the Causes of Substance Abuse Among Seniors
+What Causes Substance Abuse Among Senior Adults?

 The causes of addiction in older adults may differ from the causes of substance abuse in younger people.
-Some of the reasons a senior adult may turn to alcohol or drug use may be much less common among the younger population.
+Some of the reasons an adult may turn to alcohol or drug use may be much less common among the younger population.
 These are certainly important things for senior rehabilitation centers to consider.